-There are loads of resources written by therapists available for free on the web, and there are relatively inexpensive online coaching and courses as well as books for you to try.
+There are many resources written by therapists available for free on the web, and there are relatively inexpensive online coaching courses, as well as books, for you to try.
 Just learning how to communicate well outside the bedroom can lead to good results inside the bedroom.

 Using new communication strategies developed by experts might give you the tools and confidence you needed to open up in the first place.

-And if you just can’t get resolve your differences, we have loads of resources to walk you through filing for an easy, low-cost, amicable divorce.
+And if you just can’t resolve your differences, we have resources to walk you through filing for an easy, low-cost, amicable divorce.

 3. Try Scheduling Sex